Populating Galaxies Into Halos Via Machine Learning on the Simba Simulation: MIG Framework and accuracy

-The first half of our ML framework is a classifier to determine whether the galaxy is Q or SF, and the second half is a regressor.
-Both Hand-Tuned ML and AutoML algorithms have been trained for all the features.
-Results from the Hand-Tuned algorithms were further optimized by modifying a few of their hyperparameters via a grid search as mentioned in \autoref{sec:html}.
+The first half of our ML framework is a TPOT classifier trained on sSFR-derived labels of Q and SF, and the second half is a TPOT regressor trained on the SF group to predict the relevant galaxy features.

-\autoref{fig:clf0} shows the best-performing classifiers and \autoref{fig:reg0} shows the best-performing regressors for our optimal parameter choices of each algorithm.
-The blue bars represent the results for central galaxies, while the red bars are for satellite galaxies.
-In the case of classifiers, we focus on the NPV.
-Conversely, for regressors, we highlight the algorithms that achieve the minimum RMSE.
-The bar with an arrow at its top identifies the algorithm of choice for the corresponding feature, with the exact value of NPV or RMSE displayed above this arrow.

-We discuss the classifier and regressor models and their performance in the subsequent section, providing a detailed analysis of each feature.